Get In Touch

 Elopement Dress Styles

 The biggest thing to think about with your dress and deciding what to wear when you elope is comfort!
 Pulling at your clothes or feeling like you can’t breathe all day is no fun, and it’s especially no fun when you’re getting married to the love of your life and all you can think about is how difficult it is to move.

 Opt for elopement dresses with looser skirts – something that’s easy to move around in!
-Mermaid and trumpet styles aren’t ideal, and huge ball gowns can be pretty cumbersome.
+Mermaid and trumpet styles aren’t ideal, since they can be restrictive around your legs.
 A-line, princess, and empire dresses are always a great choice – they’re comfy, and won’t get in the way of your elopement adventures!

 Elopement Dress Fabrics

-There are two huge considerations when it comes to the fabric of your elopement dress – weather and wrinklability.
+There are two main considerations when it comes to the fabric of your elopement dress – weather and wrinklability.

 For toasty weather or strenuous hikes, lighter fabrics will be helpful in keeping you cool.
 Batiste, organza, chiffon, and tulle are all examples of lightweight fabrics perfect for warmer elopements – they allow for much more airflow, and as an added bonus, a lightweight dress will be easier to pack if you’re hiking.
 These fabrics also create a gorgeous “airy” look – think elegant, twirly skirts that you can hold up!